 2026 Medicare Part D changes

 The Inflation Reduction Act's Part D redesign continues to apply to PACE Part D plans.
-2026 Part D out-of-pocket cap is $2,100 (national); 2026 base Part D premium is $38.99/month.
-Dual-eligibles in PACE pay $0 cost-sharing because they have full Extra Help / Low-Income Subsidy, the same auto-deemed benefit that flows from QMB/SLMB/QI Medicare Savings Program enrollment.
+The 2026 Part D out-of-pocket cap is $2,100 (national); the 2026 national base Part D premium is $38.99/month.
+Dual-eligibles in PACE pay nothing in Part D cost-sharing because they have full Extra Help / Low-Income Subsidy.,

 Tennessee 2025 PACE RFP

-Industry trackers (Health Dimensions Group's "PACE Growth 2025 Year in Review") report Tennessee issued a PACE RFP for one new market in 2025, with state-share funding around $1.8 million annually plus federal match.
+Industry trackers (Health Dimensions Group's "PACE Growth 2025 Year in Review") report Tennessee issued a PACE RFP for one new market in 2025, funded by a modest annual state-share appropriation plus federal match.
 Award status as of May 2026 is not publicly confirmed by TennCare.
 Brevy is monitoring and will update this guide if any second TN PACE site is confirmed.

 Federal PACE for Veterans pilot